Monitoring is available for Team and Enterprise plans. OTel monitoring requires Claude desktop app version 1.1.4173 or later.

 Events

 Cowork exports the following events to your OTel collector.
-User prompt content and tool details are always included in events.
+By default, events include metadata only.
+User prompt content, model response text, and tool details are included only when you enable them with theotlpContentCapture setting.

 Event correlation